shopware/docs/resources/references/adr/2021-11-22-merge-e2e-projects-into-a-single-project.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2021-11-22-merge-e2e-projects-into-a-single-project.md)
 {% endhint %}

+# Merge E2E projects into a single project

 ## Context

 It's hard to test components in isolation.
 Other components are almost always also tested, which is intended because it's the nature of end-to-end tests being workflow-based.